hull/hull-node/README.md

   + respond quickly in the express application actions (they just queue the work)
   + split the workload into smaller chunks (e.g. for extract parsing)
   + control the concurrency - most of the SERVICE APIs have rate limits

+  - **options.queueName** - when you start worker with a different queue name, you can explicitly set it here to queue specific jobs to that queue

   ```js
   req.hull.enqueue("jobName", { user: [] }, options = {});